juzerali/Sales-Tax-Example/Details.txt.md

 	- `var bill = new Bill(items /* An array of JSON objects described below*/);` This api is sufficient and, can and should be used to test any other input values.
 Input is expected in form of JSON objects of type item as described below.

+####Additional info
+* Mocha is used as testing library, to be used in BDD style
+* chai is used as assertion library

 #Components